Back

 Know Your Loan

-Before taking out any loan that you may need, know how much you are going to take out and how you are going to repay it.
-Getting ahead is the best way to stay on track when repayment time comes.
+Before taking out a loan, know exactly how much you need and how you will repay it.
+Planning ahead is the best way to stay on track.

 Figure Out Your Budget